 The following file is available in the firmware image file folder:

-File Description FortiClientTools_6.4.0.xxx_macosx.tar Includes utility tools and files to help with installation.
+File Description FortiClientTools_6.4.9.xxxx_macosx.tar.gz Includes utility tools and files to help with installation.
+FortiClientVPNSetup_6.4.9.xxx_macosx.dmg Free VPN-only installer.

 The following file is available on FortiClient.com: